selenium-compose/selenium-compose.io/content/actions/click.md

 ---
 title: Click
+description: Perform a click on a WebElement or the web page
+categories: [actions]
+authors: ["Aram Petrosyan"]
+keywords: [action,clear]
 menu:
   docs:
     parent: "actions"
-    weight: 15
+    weight: 5
+draft: false
+toc: true
 ---

+If a WebElement located `click` waits until the WebElement become clickable before performing click unless `ignore_clickable` has been set `true`

+{{% note %}}
+Skip using `ignore_clickable` property unless you really have to.
+Each WebElement has to be checked if it is clickable before performing click on it.

+If the flag has been set to `true` and the WebElement is not present in the DOM or is not clickable the scenario will fail which may cause confusion in debugging.
+{{% /note %}}

-Click on a Web Element.
-There are some preconditions for an element to be clicked.
+There are some preconditions for an element to be clickable

-The element must be visible and it must have a height and width greater then 0.
+* The WebElement must be visible
+* It must have a height and width greater then 0.

-Before performing click action it waits until the element becomes clickable.

-Click action is allowed to be performed on one Web Element at a time, thus, if multiple elements found and `resolve` is not given, the test fails with error.
+`click` can be performed on one WebElement at a time to avoid ambiguity, therefore, if multiple WebElements located the scenario will fail unless `resolve` property has been set.
-## Key

-Click goes under `click` key.
+There is no pre-condition to perform a click on the web page.

 ## Properties